Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 DIFC

 The DIFC Wills Service Centre released new rules this year to allow Non-Muslims to include all of their worldwide assets in a DIFC Will.
-The DIFC Wills Service Centre allows eligible non-Muslim individuals to formally register their English language Wills according to the principles of testamentary freedom, enabling them to choose to dispose of their UAE or worldwide based assets upon death as they see fit.
+The DIFC Wills Service Centre allows eligible non-Muslim individuals to formally register their English language Wills according to the principles of testamentary freedom, enabling them to choose to dispose of their UAE or worldwide-based assets upon death as they see fit.

 Virtual Registrations

 All Wills can now be registered virtually through a video conferencing call with the DIFC Wills Service Centre or the Abu Dhabi Civil Family Court.
-Individuals will be required to upload all documents and ID’s prior to the virtual registration appointment, during which the Authorised Officer will review the Will with the individual, in the presence of the witnesses via video link and complete the registration formalities.
+Individuals will be required to upload all documents and ID’s prior to the virtual registration appointment, during which the Authorised Officer will review the Will with the individual, in the presence of the witnesses via video link, and complete the registration formalities.

 An incorrectly drafted Will can cause many complications after a person has passed away.
-If the terms of the Will cannot be interpreted correctly, then the Will will be deemed invalid; the person will have passed away without a valid Will and Sharia Inheritance Rules will apply to their estate.
+If the terms of the Will cannot be interpreted correctly, then the Will will be deemed invalid; the person will have passed away without a valid Will, and Sharia Inheritance Rules will apply to their estate.
 Therefore it is of the utmost importance to instruct a legal professional to draft your Will.

-Our specialist Private Client Lawyers at Al Tamimi & Company offer a FREE initial consultation to assist you in effectively registering a Will, to ensure it is legally sound and provides piece of mind to each testator.
+Our specialist Private Client Lawyers at Al Tamimi & Company offer a FREE initial consultation to assist you in effectively registering a Will, to ensure it is legally sound and provides peace of mind to each testator.